Love to see Broadway shows – but hate the ticket prices? Follow our guide and learn to score cheap Broadway tickets in New York City.

 How to Get Discount Broadway Tickets While in Manhattan

-If you’re already in the city, there are several ways to snag cheap tickets for a show.
+If you’re already in New York City, there are several ways to snag cheap tickets for a show.
 Here are some we’ve tried, with great success:

 Broadway Rush Tickets

 If you’re an early riser, rush tickets may be just the ticket for you.
 Basically, these are unsold, day-of-show tickets that become available at a reduced rate.
 The last-minute tickets are available on a first come, first serve basis, so be prepared to get in line way before the box office opens on the day of the show.

 Not everyone is qualified for all rush tickets.
 There are different types of rush – general rush (for everybody), student rush (must have a student ID), senior rush and under 35 rush.
 Sometimes you can get lucky and a rush may allow two tickets per person.
 But generally it’s safer to have each person there, prepared to purchase their own seat.